ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 While using a custom image, Schematics isn't able to provision the cluster, and you are seeing one of the following error messages:

-* `The arugment "image" is required, but no definition was found.`
+* `The argument "image" is required, but no definition was found.`
 * `Unknown variable.
 There is no variable named "image_id".` {: tsSymptoms}